ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: terraform}

-After your storage resource is created, you can view the access the `allowed_host_info` attribute, which contains the username, password, and host IQN of the hosts that are authorized to access the volume.
+After your storage resource is created, you can view the access the `allowed_host_info` attribute, which contains the username, password, and the IQN of the compute host that are authorized to access the volume.

 For more information about the arguments and attributes, see [ibm_storage_block](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_block){: external}.